RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/External Applications/subqueries-vs-calculated-columns/subqueries-vs-calculated-columns.md

 ```
 title: Subqueries vs Calculated Columns
 ```
-# Accessing Calculated Columns and Subqueries in an SQL Query - Tables and Views: What is the difference?
+# Accessing Calculated Columns and Subqueries in an SQL Query - Tables and Views

 The first thing to note is that we have two column types that do calculations: “Computed Columns” and “Subqueries”